 During the past forty years, the choir has appeared at venues in and around Thetford as well as further afield in Swaffham, Bury St Edmunds, Downham Market, Kings Lynn, Ely Cathedral.
 We have performed with the Orchestra of the Age of Enlightenment and the Bury Friendly Orchestra at the Apex.
 We sing a variety and range of styles.

 Christmas is always a busy time for the Thetford Singers as we usually give a concert including traditional and other Yuletide music, entertain the holiday-makers at Center Parcs and sing carols in the town in order to collect for the CLIC Sargent children’s charity.

-Today the group has expanded to form a chorus of about forty committed and enthusiastic singers drawn from a wide area of Norfolk and Suffolk.
+Today the group has expanded to form a chorus of about fifty committed and enthusiastic singers drawn from a wide area of Norfolk and Suffolk.
 Choral singing has long been part of the British way of life.
 It was the tremendous impact of the oratorios of Handel in the eighteenth century that set in train the English Choral Society tradition so admired since then.
 Thetford Singers strive to foster and promote this tradition.